Bohdan Khmelnytsky: Registered Cossack

+Ottoman captivity

 Upon completion of his studies in 1617, Khmelnytsky entered into service with the Cossacks.
 As early as 1619, he was sent together with his father to Moldavia, when the Polish–Lithuanian Commonwealth entered into war against the Ottoman Empire.
 During the battle of Cecora (Țuțora) on 17 September 1620, his father was killed, and young Khmelnytsky, among many others including future hetman Stanisław Koniecpolski, was captured by the Turks.
 He spent the next two years in captivity in Constantinople as a prisoner of an Ottoman Kapudan Pasha (presumably Parlak Mustafa Pasha).
 Other sources claim that he spent his slavery in Ottoman Navy on galleys as an oarsman, where he picked up a knowledge of Turkic languages.

 While there is no concrete evidence as to his return to Ukraine, most historians believe Khmelnytsky either escaped or was ransomed.
-Sources vary as to his benefactor – his mother, friends, the Polish king – but perhaps by Krzysztof Zbaraski, ambassador of the Commonwealth to the Ottomans.
-In 1622 he paid 30,000 thalers in ransom for all prisoners of war captured at the Battle of Cecora.
-Upon return to Subotiv, Khmelnytsky took over operating his father's estate and became a registered Cossack in the Chyhyryn Regiment.
+Sources vary as to his benefactor – his mother, friends, the Polish king – but perhaps it was Krzysztof Zbaraski, ambassador of the Commonwealth to the Ottomans, who in 1622 paid 30,000 thalers in ransom for all prisoners of war captured at the Battle of Cecora.
+Upon return to Subotiv, Khmelnytsky took over operating his father's estate and became a Registered Cossack in the Chyhyryn Regiment.